simplesamlphp/SAML-tracer/README.md

   https://github.com/SimpleSAMLphp/SAML-tracer/

 You can now modify and extend SAML-tracer.
-To test your changes, you can debug the extension as described here:
+To test your changes, you can debug the extension as described here for Firefox:

   https://developer.mozilla.org/Add-ons/WebExtensions/Debugging